I talk to hardware engineers every week who are designing new power stages. The same question comes up again and again: “Should I go SiC or GaN?”

 SiC lead times are longer.
 The industry is transitioning from 150mm to 200mm wafers, which creates temporary capacity friction.
 Expect 16–26 weeks for automotive-grade SiC MOSFETs from Wolfspeed, Infineon, STMicro, or onsemi.
 Budget accordingly.

 If supply security is a concern — and in 2026, it should be — GaN’s broader manufacturing base and shorter lead times are a genuine advantage for sub-650V designs.
+For procurement teams thinking about resilience more broadly, our supply chain diversification framework goes deeper into how to layer authorized + independent channels for parts with this kind of lead-time spread.

 The One Thing to Watch: Vertical GaN